piyushraj2340/TaskFlow_v1.0/README.md

  add deleted and ended todos

- add include time optional to the user for end date by default it will be ending on 23:59:59
+ add include time optional to the user for end date by default it will be ending on 23:59:59 ✅
+	and use the socket for timer ending...